Data for resilience: Merge Impact gets in the dirt with biodiversity, soil-health metrics

 The data provided by Merge Impact will also provide a foundation for farmers to understand the practices that work from a land conversation perspective and provide a means to track and implement regenerative agriculture practices, which will also solve a host of problems for the end consumer, Merge Impact co-founder Beth Robertson-Martin told AgTechNavigator.

-“We believe that good conservation farming done right will solve all of our problems, And I mean, like all of them, including mental health issues.
-There's a lot of research that shows that access and connection to biodiverse nature actually improves your mental health.”
+“We believe that good conservation farming done right will solve all of our problems.
+And I mean like all of them, including mental health issues.
+There is a lot of research that shows that access and connection to biodiverse nature actually improves your mental health.”

-However, supporting regenerative agriculture isn't just about how the crops are grown and the resources used, but it's also about engaging the local communities of farmers, Adolf said.
+However, supporting regenerative agriculture is not just about how the crops are grown and the resources used, but it is also about engaging the local communities of farmers, Adolf said.